dylanjw/pyparams/README.md

 # pyparams
-A parameter parsing library for Python, reading command line parameters, environment variables and config files.
+A parameter parsing library for Python: One simple to use module to:

+- Define your program's parameters.
+- Define each parameter's type, default values and some basic validity checking.
+- Define each parameter's command line option, config file and environment variable equivalent.
+- Sit back, relax: Let pyparams do the parsing of environment variables, config files and command line parameters for you.

+## Overview
 This module uses a single parameter definition to define and initialize configuration parameters for a program.
 Without having to write any additional code, it gives you access to parameters for your program, which are taken from